 “Besides substantially increasing our understanding of human pigmentation genetics in general, finding these new hair color genes is also important for further increasing the accuracy of hair color prediction from DNA traces in future forensic applications, which can help to find unknown perpetrators of crime,” said Professor Manfred Kayser, of Erasmus University Medical Center in Rotterdam who is also the co-lead author of the paper.

 Of all the visible traits among people of European ancestry, hair color is one of the most distinguishing, but hair cells don’t control the color of each strand.
-Hair strand color is controlled through skin cells called melanocytes that make pigment known as melanin.
-The amount and type of pigmentation are what controls the color and shade of hair.
-And it’s this connection to the pigmentation process that in part explains the strong overlap between skin pigmentation, hair color, and eye color.
+Hair strand color is controlled through skin cells called melanocytes that make pigments known as melanin.
+The amount and type of pigmentation control the color and shade of hair.
+It’s this connection to the pigmentation process that, in part, explains the substantial overlap between skin pigmentation, hair color, and eye color.

-While this study confirms the strong genetic influence on hair color, it also vastly improves our understanding of melanin pigmentation, which could lend further insights into diseases and conditions related to the impairment of the pigmentation process, according to the researchers.
+While this study confirms the strong genetic influence on hair color, it also vastly improves our understanding of melanin pigmentation, which, according to the researchers, could lend further insights into diseases and conditions related to the impairment of the pigmentation process.

 “While the genetics of hair color is an interesting problem in itself, we hope that better understanding of the biology of melanin pigmentation will be applicable to studies of diseases that interact with pigmentation, such as skin cancer or vitiligo,” said David Hinds, PhD, 23andMe principal scientist and a co-author.